 – Marvelous Mario’s Inc. et al. v.
 St. Paul Fire and Marine Insurance Co., 2018 ONSC 1365 and 2018 ONSC 3250Marvelous Mario’s Inc. et al. v.
 St. Paul Fire and Marine Insurance Co., 2018 ONSC 1365 and 2018 ONSC 3250

-Successfully dismissed the plaintiffs’ claim at Trial and obtained a costs award of $180,000.
+Successfully dismissed the plaintiffs’ claims at Trial and obtained costs awards of $280,000.
 The plaintiffs were claiming in excess of $10M under a commercial general liability policy for a moth infestation that allegedly caused business interruption losses and the bankruptcies of related businesses.
 Justice Akbarali of the Toronto Commercial Court held that the plaintiffs’ alleged loses did not constitute “direct loss” and were therefore not covered under the policy.
-The plaintiffs’ claim for property loss for lost business equipment was also dismissed as having not been commenced within the one year limitation period specified in the policy.
+The plaintiffs’ claim for property loss for lost business equipment was also dismissed as having not been commenced within the one-year limitation period specified in the policy.

 Successfully dismissed the plaintiffs’ appeal to set aside the administrative dismissal Order and obtained costs of $17,850 over the course of the hearings.
 Justice Pepall on behalf of the three-judge panel of the Ontario Court of Appeal held that the Master erred in law in his application of the Reid factors and upheld the decision of Justice Kristjanson.

 – Erland v.
 Her Majesty the Queen in Right of Ontario, 2019 ONSC 5471

 Dismissed the Plaintiff’s environmental damage claim for failure to set the action down within 5 years.

 – Erland v.
 Her Majesty the Queen in Right of Ontario, 2018 ONSC 485 and 2019 ONSC 5471